igor-go/mm_xslt_exports/README.md

 XSLT filters to export from Freemind and [__Freeplane__](http://freeplane.sourceforge.net/wiki/index.php/Main_Page) to Latex Beamer slide format and create PDF Slides directly from mindmaps.
 Some other export option such as Markdown will be added in the future.

 The code has been specially adapted to Freeplane, some inconsistencies might arise when used with Freemind.
+Last review have been done with Freeplane 1.3.x.
+Right now fixing some compatibility issues with Freeplane 1.5.x

 Features